 The temple is devoted to Lord Krishna and is situated in close proximity to the Radhavallabh Ji Temple.
 It was established by none other than Swami Haridas in 1864.
 For any devotee of Lord Krishna, this is a must-visit place.

 Standing among the beautifully carved temples of Bharatpur, this temple is a brilliant mix of Rajputana, Mughal, and South Indian architecture.
 Dedicated to Goddess Ganga, the temple is definitely a treat to the sore eyes of any devotee.

 If you want to know the true essence of Indian heritage then a trip to Bharatpur would do you justice.
 It is located at an approximate distance of about 221,1,311, 1,327, 1,955 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the details on how you can travel here by the following means of transportation.

 This city doesn’t have its own aerodrome.
-So, you will either have to deboard at Jaipur Airport, Indira Gandhi International Airport, or Agra Airport.
+So, you will either have to deboard at Agra Airport (AGR), Jaipur International Airport (JAI), Indira Gandhi International Airport (DEL).
 Out of these three, it is advised to deboard at Agra Airport due to its close proximity of about 50-60 km.